Healthy Recipes Blog

 Straining the yogurt.

-Using an electric hand mixer set on medium speed, beat together the strained yogurt, vanilla, and sweetener until the frosting thickens.
+Using an electric hand mixer, beat together the strained yogurt, vanilla, and sweetener until the frosting thickens.
 You can also whisk it by hand if you prefer.

 Whipping the frosting.